VientoDigital/codegenerator/README.md

 - **{TABLE.NAME}**
 Placeholder for the table name.
 - **{TABLE.COLUMNS}…{/TABLE.COLUMNS}**
 Placeholder for the columns.
-Posisble attributes are: PRIMARY, NOPRIMARY or ALL (default) to filter which columns to process.
+Possible attributes are: PRIMARY, NOPRIMARY or ALL (default) to filter which columns to process.

 ### Columns